How to Withdraw Your Child From School Mid-Year in the NWT

 Mid-year withdrawals generate more institutional friction than September withdrawals because they're less routine.
 Common pushback includes:

 "Your child has an IEP — you need a transition meeting."
-While a transition meeting can be useful for obtaining records and understanding your child's needs, it is not a legal prerequisite for withdrawal.
-Request the complete IEP file in writing and proceed with withdrawal regardless of meeting scheduling.
+A transition meeting may be useful for obtaining records and understanding your child's needs.
+Request the complete IEP file in writing and ask the local school/DEA which meeting or registration steps apply.

 Who This Is For